2020 CONCACAF Men's Olympic Qualifying Championship: Qualification

 Regional qualification tournaments were held in Central America and Caribbean to determine the five teams joining Canada, Mexico, and the United States at the final tournament.

 Qualified teams

 The following teams qualified for the final tournament.

 Venues

-The matches were played in Guadalajara and Zapopan.
+The matches were played in two stadiums in the following cities:

 Draw

-The draw for the tournament took place on 9 January 2020, 19:00 CST (UTC−6), at the Estadio Akron, in Guadalajara, Mexico.
+The draw for the tournament took place on 9 January 2020, 19:00 CST (UTC−6) at the Estadio Akron, in Zapopan, Mexico.

 The eight teams were drawn into two groups of four teams.
 The teams were seeded into four pots for the draw.
 Pot 1 contained Mexico, seeded in Group A as the host nation, and Honduras, seeded in Group B as the best performing team in the last editions among the other teams.
 Pot 2 contained the two remaining teams from North America, Canada and United States, Pot 3 contained the two remaining teams from Central America, Costa Rica and El Salvador, while Pot 4 contained the two teams from the Caribbean, Dominican Republic and Haiti.